 One can get a sense of the extreme valuation of the loans during this period by contrasting the market price of each with their cumulative defaulted coupons.

 On the 9th of March, 1946, as Sraffa was likely contemplating his first purchases, the Financial Times ran a front page story titled Japan Bonds’ Bleak Outlook: Chancellor Reaffirms Gloomy View.
-The article reported on comments made by the Chancellor of the Exchequer in the House of Commons the previous day, wherein he had stated that:
+The article reported on comments made by the Chancellor of the Exchequer in the House of Commons the previous day, wherein he stated that:

 Following the Chancellor's remarks, the bonds sold off by approximately 20%.

-Reading the financial papers of the time, one finds a veritable feast of views on the Japanese loans expressed in articles, opinion pieces and letters to the editor.
-Indeed, the letters to the editor in particular functioned as a sort of clearinghouse for opinion and query.
-It's not a stretch to compare these exchanges to those that happen on message boards and social media today.
+Indeed, in particular, letters to the editor functioned as a rudimentary clearinghouse for opinion and query.
+It is not a stretch to compare these exchanges to those that happen on message boards and social media platforms today.

 We learn some extraordinary facts from these articles and letters.
-For instance, as early as late 1946 thru January 1947, it was being stated that interest on the defaulted bonds had been paid into sinking funds during the war.
+For instance, as early as late 1946 thru January 1947, it was stated that interest on the defaulted bonds had been paid into sinking funds during the war.

 One stock which tended to be overlooked when the market was active was the Tokyo Five Percent, 1912.
 Like Japanese Government Stocks, the interest has been set aside for bondholders in Tokyo throughout the period of the war and after, and Japanese nationals have been paid.